An In-depth Investigation of User Response Simulation for Conversational Search: Introduction

 Past work~\cite[e.g.,][]{salle2021studying, sekulic2022evaluating} has demonstrated that a user response simulator that automatically generates human responses can help evaluate conversational search systems.
-The goal of a such a system is to generate user-like answers to system-generated clarifying questions based on a query and the user's search intent.
-A user response simulation system can also enable studies such as training a multi-turn conversational search system, by generating synthetic conversations and rewards, and perhaps using Reinforcement Learning from Human Feedback (RLHF) \cite{ouyang2022training}.
+Such a system aims to generate user-like answers to system-generated clarifying questions based on a query and the user's search intent.
+A user response simulator can also enable studies such as training a conversational search system by generating synthetic conversations and rewards using reinforcement learning from human feedback (RLHF) \cite{ouyang2022training}.

-The primary goal of this paper is to analyze and provide insights into the task of user response simulation for conversational search, focusing on the design and challenges with existing models and how the challenges may be addressed, and identifying what is left to be solved.
-As far as we know, we are the first to suggest that the task of user response simulation for conversational search generally resembles the task of question answering, while also having distinguishing characteristics.
-Our experiments show that question answering datasets can provide transferrable knowledge for training a user response simulation system.

-We also conduct a manual analysis on a subset of a widely-used conversational search dataset Qulac~\cite{aliannejadi2019asking}.
-We study all the low-scoring cases where a baseline model struggles.
-From the analysis, we conclude a categorization of low-scoring cases of its failings, which is shown in detail and with examples in Section~\ref{sec:analyses}.
-Our analysis suggests that, among all the low-scoring cases for our baseline model: (1) 10\% of them contain out-of-context information either in the question or the reference response and therefore are extremely hard to be simulated by any system.
-(2) 38\% generated responses are bad, mainly due to the baseline sequence-to-sequence model's inability to understand the task, which is shared by the existing state-of-the-art system.
-(3) at least 45\% of the generations are reasonable but are mis-evaluated by the imperfect evaluation metrics.
+The primary goal of this paper is to analyze and provide insights into the task of user response simulation for conversational search, focusing on the challenges with existing models and how the challenges may be addressed and identifying what is left to be solved.
+We conduct a manual analysis (Sec.~\ref{sec:analyses}) on a subset of a widely-used conversational search dataset Qulac~\cite{aliannejadi2019asking}.
+From the analysis, we conclude a categorization of generation failings which suggests that among them: (1) 10\% contain out-of-context information either in the question or the reference response and therefore are extremely hard to simulate.
+(2) 38\% of the generations are bad because of wrong answer typing.
+(3) at least 45\% of the generations are reasonably good but misevaluated by the existing evaluation setup that ignores an important user variable, \textit{cooperativeness}.